yujhenchen/basketball-scoreboard/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `basketball-scoreboard`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->
-My solo project - Basketball Scoreboard (from The Frontend Developer Career Path of Scrimba).
+My solo project - Basketball Scoreboard.
+Built with Vanilla JavaScript and is powered by the Figma design resources from The Frontend Developer Career Path on Scrimba.
+The scoreboard includes a countdown feature that utilizes setInterval to track game time dynamically.
+To ensure efficient management of game-related data, I've applied the Singleton Design Pattern.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>